danielpienaar/taekwondoWebProject/README.md

 --------------------

 Website shows information about taekwondo, and has pages dedicated to common questions and quotes about martial arts/taekwondo, which can be saved to the saved items page by clicking on the hearts.
-The website was build with the help of bootstrap.
+The website was built with the help of bootstrap.

 --------------------